wibosco/SSDPDiscovery-Example/README.md

 <a href="https://swift.org"><img src="https://img.shields.io/badge/Swift-5.0-orange.svg?style=flat" alt="Swift" /></a>

 # SSDPDiscovery-Example
-A Swift example project on how to use SSDP to discover devices on the network.
+A Swift example project on how to use SSDP to discover services on the network as shown in this article - https://williamboles.me/discovering-whats-out-there-with-ssdp/